 - Zanzibar Changuu Island and Stone Town Tour with Lunch (5 hours)

 A sarong is a great option for both men and women.
 You can buy these from the locals.
 They sell exquisite sarongs that are not only practical, but beautiful too.
 It is a predominantly Muslim island so it is important to dress appropriately and respect their culture and religion.

 The best time to go to Zanzibar is between November and March as April to October is typically their rainy season.
-Going during rainy season will obviously be cheaper if you don’t mind taking a chance, but many restaurants and bars may also be closed then.
+Going during the rainy season will obviously be cheaper if you don’t mind taking a chance.
+But many restaurants and bars may also be closed then.

 If you’re beach bums like us, then it may be challenging for you to tear yourselves away from the beach.
 Especially when they are this beautiful and pristine.
 But if you do want to take the odd day off from beach bumming, then try some of these outdoor activities.

 You’ll love these especially if you’re an animal lover!
-We were quite unsuccessful at breaking away from the beach, but these were on our lists of things to do when we planned our trip:
+We were quite unsuccessful at breaking away from the beach, but these were on our lists of things to do in Zanzibar when we planned our trip: